dnlluong/dnlluong.github.io/essays/ask-smart.md

 ---
 layout: essay
 type: essay
-title: "Smart Questions, Good Answers"
+title: "If you ask, ask it Smart"
 # All dates must be YYYY-MM-DD format!
 date: 2022-09-04
 published: true